 IT comes with a 15 amp motor with 8,500 rpm cutter head.
 That renders a clean cut however you do face some sniping issues (discussed later).

-The double-edged blades are of premium quality and with feed rate of 28 feet per minute, it runs for hours, without any hiccup.
+The double-edged blades are of premium quality and with a feed rate of 28 feet per minute, it runs for hours, without any hiccup.

 Convenience and Adjustment

 Firstly, you can easily change the blades or turn them upside down.
-The planer has a flat top so you can resting your wood becomes much easier during repeated feeds.
+The planer has a flat top so you can be resting your wood becomes much easier during repeated feeds.

 The depth adjustment is not as user-friendly as the Dewalt DW735X but just as accurate.

 Finally, we highly recommend the additional dust hood if you don’t want huge mess after the operation.

 The Makita 2012NB has a little bit of sniping issues.
 The Interna-Lok automated head clamps help to some extent, but it leaves professionals wanting for more.
 There are two workarounds to this.